 The Australian and Victorian governments have invested more than $1 billion in rail upgrades between Geelong and Waurn Ponds, to deliver more frequent and reliable services for passengers on the state’s busiest regional line.

 What will happen?

-- Armstrong Creek transit corridor planning to consider future land use, environmental issues and development, and population plans.
+- Planning for the Armstrong Creek transit corridor, to consider future land use and population plans for this growing community.

 Who is responsible?

-The Geelong Line Upgrade is being delivered by the Melbourne Metro Rail Authority (MMRA), on behalf of the Victorian Government.
+The staged upgrade of the Geelong Line is being delivered by Rail Projects Victoria (RPV), on behalf of the Victorian Government.

-We will notify the community of any disruption via information sessions, letterbox drops, emails, advertising, website updates, social media and station pop-ups.
+As the project progresses, we will keep passengers and the community updated via information sessions, letterbox drops, e-newsletters, advertising, website updates, social media and station pop-ups.